Vensberg/collaborative_workshop_materials/README.md

 # collaborative_workshop_materials
-contains files for use in class
+This repository contains files for use in class.
+File workflow_case_study contains partial naming workflow for the case study "Advanced Life-Support for Inhospitable Environments in Space" from the New England Collaborative Data Management Curriculum.